The Teacher Supplies and Classroom Systems I Can’t Do Without

 I attach pens to the clip boards for convenience.
 The storage clipboard is great for field trips and outings.

-#11 Decorations
+#11 Classroom Decorations

-Posters also add color and can be really fun.
+There’s no better decoration than student work!
+I like to showcase student work by hanging it around the classroom.
+I add color to the room with decorative borders.
+It looks great if I have cabinets or sinks around my classroom.
+Posters add a lot of color.
+Posters can be educational and science related, or inspirational and motivational.
 Students enjoy things like Science Joke of the Week (I always forgot to change it!).
-Memes can be informative and humorous.
+They also appreciate a funny meme.
 I have one with Grumpy Cat that says, What I look like when you don’t put your name on your paper.
 I have another with Beyoncé and it says, If you liked it then you should have put your name on it.
-Haha!
-Posters can be educational and science related, or inspirational and motivational.
+Maybe you can tell that writing your name on your paper is still tricky, even when teaching high school, haha.

 Sink numbers and group roles are posted at each sink.
 I normally have a tray under the Turn in sign, and students can store their notebooks in a labeled cabinet.
 You can kind of see the meme for Austin Powers’ Dr. Evil “No name on your paper, no grade!!
 Mwahahah!”
 A 6th grader once told me that Austin Powers was a naughty movie and I shouldn’t use it!